WGBH-MLA/openvault3/app/views/override/privacy-policy.md

 ## 2. HOW DO WE USE INFORMATION GATHERED ON THE SITE?

-Neither WGBH, nor our third-party vendors acting on our behalf to help deliver the services and operate the Site, will willfully disclose any personally identifiable information about our online users to any non-affiliated third party without first receiving the user’s permission, unless required by law.
-WGBH’s affiliates include our local and national productions (for example, NOVA, and Forum Network), PBS, and other public broadcasting stations or programming.
+Neither GBH, nor our third-party vendors acting on our behalf to help deliver the services and operate the Site, will willfully disclose any personally identifiable information about our online users to any non-affiliated third party without first receiving the user’s permission, unless required by law.
+GBH’s affiliates include our local and national productions (for example, NOVA, and Forum Network), PBS, and other public broadcasting stations or programming.